letsencrypt/cp-cps/CPS.md

 3. Each Subscriber warrants that all information in the ISRG certificate issued to Subscriber regarding Subscriber or its domain name is accurate, current, reliable, complete, and not misleading.
 4. Each Subscriber warrants that all information provided by Subscriber to ISRG is accurate, current, complete, reliable, complete, and not misleading.
 5. Each Subscriber warrants that Subscriber rightfully holds the Private Key corresponding to the Public Key listed in the ISRG certificate issued to Subscriber.
-6. Each Subscriber warrants that Subscriber has taken all appropriate, reasonable, and necessary steps to secure and keep Subscriber’s Private Key secret.
+6. Each Subscriber warrants that Subscriber has taken all appropriate, reasonable, and necessary steps to secure and keep Subscriber's Private Key secret.
-7. Each Subscriber acknowledges and accepts that ISRG is entitled to revoke Subscriber’s ISRG certificates immediately if the Subscriber violates the terms of the Subscriber Agreement or if ISRG discovers that any of Subscriber’s ISRG certificates are being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+7. Each Subscriber acknowledges and accepts that ISRG is entitled to revoke Subscriber's ISRG certificates immediately if the Subscriber violates the terms of the Subscriber Agreement or if ISRG discovers that any of Subscriber's ISRG certificates are being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

 ### 9.6.4 Relying party representations and warranties

 Each Relying Party represents and warrants that, prior to relying on an ISRG certificate, it:

 1. Obtained sufficient knowledge on the use of digital certificates and PKI,
-2. Studied the applicable limitations on the usage of certificates and agrees to ISRG’s limitations on its liability related to the use of certificates,
+2. Studied the applicable limitations on the usage of certificates and agrees to ISRG's limitations on its liability related to the use of certificates,
 3. Has read, understands, and agrees to this CPS,
 4. Verified both the ISRG certificate and the certificates in the certificate chain using the relevant CRL or OCSP,
 5. Will not use an ISRG certificate if the certificate has expired or been revoked, and